 This hot fudge sauce recipe was one of the first things I learned how to make in my early days as a pastry cook (thank you, Judy Contino), and I’m still fascinated by the alchemy of the process.
 Chocolate, sugar, syrup, and cream are simmered until the oils separate from the solids.
 At first it looks like chocolate gone wrong, but then I add butter and a generous helping of vanilla and whisk the whole thing thoroughly.
 The hot fudge magically comes together.
-Because the chocolate and cream need to cook for a while, use a sturdy pot to avoid scorching the bottom.
 Once made, the hot fudge lasts for weeks and weeks in the refrigerator.–Mindy Segal and Kate Leahy

-LC Why You Should Make This Hot Fudge Recipe
+Why You Should Make This Hot Fudge Recipe

 - 3 cups heavy cream

 - 2 tablespoons golden syrup, (such as Lyle’s) or light corn syrup

 - 4 ounces unsweetened chocolate, broken into pieces